 Last, but not least, you must ensure the whole process is secure.
-That means installing an SSL certificate on your website to guarantee privacy and security.
+That means installing anon your website to guarantee privacy and security.
 The last thing you want is for hackers to steal order details and spam or scam your customers!

 IntelligentHQ Your New Business Network.

 IntelligentHQ is a Business network and an expert source for finance, capital markets and intelligence for thousands of global business professionals, startups, and companies.

 We exist at the point of intersection between technology, social media, finance and innovation.

 IntelligentHQ leverages innovation and scale of social digital technology, analytics, news and distribution to create an unparalleled, full digital medium and social business network spectrum.

 IntelligentHQ is working hard, to become a trusted, and indispensable source of business news and analytics, within financial services and its associated supply chains and ecosystems.